Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Sample complexity of entropic OT

 To prove the corresponding high probability result of Theorem \ref{thm:uniform proba bound of OT cost}, it suffices to consider the case of $\varepsilon=1$ and $A=\Id$ and establish the following result : \begin{prop} Let $\alpha$ and $\beta$ be $\sigma^2$-sub Gaussian measures.
-Then there exist constants $C_d,K_d$ and $K$ such that with probability higher then $1-5e^{-s}$,
+Then there exist constants $C_d$ and $K_d$, depending on the dimension, such that with probability at least $1-5\delta$,

+\end{prop} The first step is to bound the entropic cost with $\varepsilon=1$ and $A=I_d$ by a dual norm on a space of function with controlled growth.
+The following proposition comes from \cite{mena2019statistical}.